-Take small gifts for the director of the orphanage your child is in, the orphanage social worker who assists you, and for six to eight caretakers at the orphanage.
+Take small gifts for the director of the orphanage, the orphanage social worker who assists you, and for six to eight caretakers at the orphanage.
 You may throw in some extras just in case, e.g., if you hire a driver for the week.
 (Though a tip for a driver is a good gift!)
 Typical "hostess gifts" such as bath soaps, lotions, scarves, hair accessories, candy/chocolate, t-shirts, locally made items, calendars, etc., are appropriate.

-You are not to give any gift to the NACC representatives.
+Please do not give any gifts to the NACC representatives.